BrianCechmanek/hn_hiring/README.md

 # Additional Info

 - [pre-commit](https://pre-commit.com/) is used for formatting and linting.
 Feel free to install it, if you're going to do anything to the code.
 I just like using it
-- If you wish to run tests, you can use the (deprecated) `kedro test`, which handles package importing.
-Else you will have to install the package: `python -m pip install -e .` followed by `pytest .` (or whichever selection you desire)
+- If you wish to run tests, you can run `$ pytest .`.
+You will have to install the package: `python -m pip install -e .` followed by `pytest .` (or whichever selection you desire)
 - I wanted to do some async stuff with the API collection, but kedro doesn't handle it natively, and writing an AsyncRunner was WAY out of scope
+- I read _somewhere(!)_ that the way to go about HN posts is through big query, but as of Feb 2024, my weak googling only pulls up results for old (2015) datasets there.
+If I can find, I'll re-write the `data_collection` pipe for BQ instead
 - Children of posts are ignored: in general Who's Hiring posts shouldn't get replies; their value would be unclear; I wan't to avoid a recursion task at the moment
 - Sometimes a poster will reply to themselves with additonal job info.
 Looking at you Lloyd's.
 Thus, I'm not worried at this time about losing descendants.